Maintainability: One Story and Three Concerns

 At some point I noticed that there were a few things that made projects easier to maintain, and that there were other things you simply never want to deal with.

 Then I got the suspicion that hardly any web developer or designer had ever done a CSS-only redesign.
 I still have this suspicion today.
 There are reasons why a redesign cannot just be done by updating style sheets, primarily due to content and hence structural changes.
-More often than enough it would be possible, if maintainability was a priority and something that developers would be taught, to just update style sheets.
+But more often than not it would be possible, if maintainability was a priority and something that developers would be taught, to just update style sheets.
 (The small number of CSS-only redesigns may well be seen as an embarrassment for our industry.)

 When looking at other sites more closely I noticed that more things were happening that shouldn’t be happening at all, contributing to never even getting close to something like a CSS redesign.

-As there wasn’t much useful information out there on how to make websites more maintainable—clearly not helping the situation at hand—, I compiled a guide on maintainability, promoted what appeared to be useful in order to write more maintainable code, and created tools to identify maintainability issues.
+As there wasn’t much useful information out there on how to make websites more maintainable—clearly not helping the situation at hand—, I then compiled a guide on maintainability, promoted what appeared to be useful in order to write more maintainable code, and created tools to identify maintainability issues.

 Now, since there is a general understanding of why good maintainability is important I’ve been wondering about other causes for the problems we can observe:

-First, the prevalent mindset appears to be close to “fire and forget” as people oftentimes don’t appear to care whether, how, and who is going to work on everything in a few days, months, or years.
+The prevalent mindset appears to be close to “fire and forget” as people oftentimes don’t appear to care whether, how, and who is going to work on everything in a few days, months, or years.

-Second, especially developers seem to overestimate the power of technology when all too eagerly referring to that “this is not a problem because we’d only change a template.”
+Especially developers seem to overestimate the power of technology when all too eagerly referring to that “this is not a problem because we’d only change a template.”
 (Maintenance is never “just changing a template,” and unnecessary changes are unnecessary changes.)

-Third, developers may have gotten into the habit of preferring “construction kits,” overlooking or dismissing the power of tailored solutions, and they appear to forget about the craft of web development.
+Developers may have gotten into the habit of preferring “construction kits,” overlooking or dismissing the power of tailored solutions, and they appear to forget about the craft of web development.

 Involuntarily I have just alluded to another reason for the whole drama, beside lack of documentation and education: There is no data documenting the cost of our industry’s current practices.
 You’d need to test against the “ideal world” which we know doesn’t exist but in our heads.